tweedegolf/symfony-okoa/README.md

 # A Symfony and Okoa Project

 ## Dependencies
-To use this project install [virtualbox](https://www.virtualbox.org) and [vagrant](https://www.vagrantup.com).
-Additionaly at least the vagrant plugin `vagrant-hostmanager` is required for setting up your hostsfile.
-Additionally it is recommended to use the `vagrant-vbguest` plugin to ensure your virtualbox guest additions are up to date.
-To install all these on a Mac with homebrew and brew-cask, you can use the following commands:
+This project runs via [docker](https://www.docker.com/), specifically using [docker-compose](https://docs.docker.com/compose/).
+To run the project make sure you have the docker client and docker-compose installed and then simply run `docker-compose up` to start it.

+If your platform is not Linux, you can use the specially configured vagrant box also available.
+This will start up a linux machine that allows you to run docker-compose as best as possible for this project.
+To use that simply run `vagrant up` and login to the virtual machine using `vagrant ssh`.
+You can then use `docker-compose up` as if it was your local machine.

+When using vagrant, this vagrantfile is setup to use `vagrant-hostmanager` and the `vagrant-docker-compose` plugins.
+To install vagrant, virtualbox and the required plugins on OSX you can use:

     brew cask install vagrant virtualbox
-    vagrant plugin install vagrant-hostmanager vagrant-vbguest
+    vagrant plugin install vagrant-hostmanager vagrant-docker-compose vagrant-vbguest

-All dependencies for the project will be installed inside a vagrant virtual machine.
-Note that the VM installed is not safe by default and is only for usage in development environments.
-The ansible playbook `tasks/ansible/playbook.yml` provides information that can be used to setup a production ready machine that can run a project based on Symfony Okoa.

 ## Running
 A vagrant virtual machine may be started by running

+    docker-compose up

+If working on Windows and/or OSX and the available docker does not work sufficiently or you don't want to install docker, you can use

     vagrant up
+    vagrant ssh
+    docker-compose up

-Issueing this command will start up a virtual machine with the following
+Issueing these commands will start up all required services and forward ports to localhost.
-services:

-- *PostgreSQL*: configured to allow access by any user defined (by default the `postgres` and `vagrant` usernames are available.
-The PostgreSQL instance is also available from outside the VM on port 5432.
+- *PostgreSQL*: configured to allow access by any user defined (by default the `tg` username is available).
+The PostgreSQL instance is available on port 5432.
-- *MailHog*: http://app.dev:1080/ (SMTP is listening on localhost:1025)
+- *MailHog*: http://localhost:1080/ (SMTP is listening on mailhog:1025 for the app container)
-- *Production website*: http://app.dev/ (running using nginx and php-fpm)
+- *Production website*: http://localhost:80/ (running using nginx and php-fpm)
-- *Development website*: http://app.dev:8080/ (running using nginx and php-fpm)
+- *Development website*: http://localhost:8080/ (running using nginx and php-fpm)
-- *Selenium server (firefox and chrome)*: http://selenium.dev:4444/wd/hub

-If the selenium server is not required while developing, you can also choose to just start the application server using `vagrant up app`, in which case the virtual machine containing all the selenium related applications will not be started.

 ### Asset compilation
 To build assets, you can run the command `gulp build`.
 This will generate all